ClessonR/SQL_Learning/README.md

 <mark>The conditions are used to filter the rows returned from the SELECT statement.</mark>
  i.e. **SELECT** name,choice **FROM** table **WHERE** (name="David" **AND** choice="Red");

+**ORDER BY** is used to sort rows based on a column value, in either ascending or descending order.
+Syntax Example: SELECT column1,column2 FROM table_name ORDER BY column1 ASC/
+DESC.

+**LIMIT** command allows us to limit the number of rows returned for a query.

+**BETWEEN** operator can be used to match a value against a range of values.
+Syntax Example: BETWEEN low AND high.

+**IN** operator creates a condition to check if a variable is included is a list of known names.
+Syntax Example: SELECT color FROM table WHERE color IN ('red':'blue':'green');